RSS3-Network/Mastodon-Instance-Kit/README.md

    export LETS_ENCRYPT_EMAIL='your_domain_certificate_management_email'
    ```

-3. Run the deployment script:
+4. Run the deployment script:

    ```sh
    chmod +x deploy_mastodon.sh
    ./deploy_mastodon.sh
    ```

-4. Follow the prompts to enter any required information.
+5. Follow the prompts to enter any required information.

-5. After successful deployment, you'll receive:
+6. After successful deployment, you'll receive:
    - The URL of your Mastodon instance
    - Admin account credentials (admin username and password)

-6. Ready to use your Mastodon Instance after your domain is ready.
+7. Wait for your instance to be ready

 ### Important Notes
-- The SSL setup process may take up to to 20 minutes to get your instance ready.
+- The SSL setup process may take up to to a few minutes.
 Please be patient and frequently check your domain status.
 - The admin account is created automatically for your convenience, but it's crucial to change the password upon first login.
 - Review and adjust the instance settings as needed.
 - The deployment uses multiple Docker services.
 If you need to troubleshoot, you can check logs for specific services using: